betaglot/plantabeta/docs/guide/introduction.md

 ## When is Plantbeta used?

 - Before and during your rookie season.
-- While in transit to your block.
 - When planning how you're going to plant your piece.
+- Reference is used to find knowledge gaps while browsing while in transit to the block and during camp moves.